Special Spring Rates for 2018:

 You will need to bring your own food, beverages and purchase a fishing license.
-You can purchase your fishing license online from the Alaska Department of Fish and Game, there is a link to the site on our home page.
-You can also obtain a license the morning before your fishing trip.
+You can purchase your fishing license online from this link: https://www.adfg.alaska.gov/Store/

-Our boat is located on K-Dock behind the J-dock Seafood Company and the Holiday Inn.
+- Our boats are located on K-Dock behind the J-dock Seafood Company and the Harbor 360 hotel.

 TROPHY HALIBUT FISHING CHARTER

 See Our Video At: www.youtube.com/user/fishsewardalaska

 Includes a Full Day of Chasing Trophy Halibut